 It has been said that one of the best descriptions of “What a Sober Day Looks Like” is found in Step 10 (Page 84 – 4th Edition).
 Through our willingness to continue to look at ourselves throughout the day, we can use the text below to begin to embrace the basic foundations of what a sober day CAN look like for us (with a few minor alterations that support what we learned from Step 1 – that alcohol really isn’t our problem):

 I’ve ceased fighting anything or anyone – even my insane thinking.
-For today, sanity has returned.
-I will seldom be interested in participating in my insanity, I react sanely and normally, and I find that this has happened automatically.
+For today, soundness of mind (sanity) has returned.
+I will seldom be interested in participating in my negative thinking (insanity), I react soundly (sanely) and normally, and I find that this has happened automatically.
 I see that my new attitude toward the noise that lives between my left ear and my right ear has been given me without any thought or effort on my part.
 It just comes!
 That’s the miracle of it.
 I’m not fighting it, neither am I avoiding temptation.
 I feel as though I’ve been placed in a position of neutrality-safe and protected.
 I’ve not even sworn off.
-Instead, the insanity has been removed.
+Instead, the negative thinking (insanity) has been removed.
 It doesn’t exist for me.
 I’m neither cocky nor am I afraid.
 That’s my experience.
 That’s how I react so long as I keep in fit spiritual condition.

 MYTHS ABOUT THIS STEP